CSDTs/Adinkra_extrusion_converter/README.md

 **convert_to_stl** technically filters out black pixels, but the adinkra_converter gives a negative of the input image\
-thus, it's possible to do something like:
+thus, it's possible to do something like (using the same circle image above):
 ```Python
 import image2stl